 The following conditions do not need to be reported: non-melanoma skin cancer, carcinoma in situ of the cervix, intraepithelial neoplasia of genital organs, or progression or recurrence of malignancy.

-For more information, contact Holly Maynard at email@example.com.
+For more information or to request a reporting form, contact Holly Maynard at email@example.com.

 The Vermont Cancer Registry participates in the North American Association of Central Cancer Registries National Interstate Data Exchange Agreement.
 If you have data to exchange or questions, please contact Linda Bloschies at firstname.lastname@example.org.